 And this is how the app works

-The relaxation method progressive muscle relaxation is included in the app and can be used and trained at any time.
-The migraine app reminds you of use, records and rewards use.
-Trigger factors such as local weather data are automatically added to the history so that connections can be recorded individually.
+The app includes progressive muscle relaxation, a technique that can be used and practiced at any time.
+The app reminds users to apply the technique, tracks their progress, and rewards their efforts.
+Trigger factors, such as local weather data, are automatically added to the app's history to allow for individualized analysis of patterns.

-A chronicity test helps to analyze factors that cause or worsen headaches in a personalized manner.
-The migraine app also calculates the best time to treat headache attacks and supports the treating doctor during the course of therapy.
-The TK headache coaching, which is also included, provides extensive knowledge about the causes and treatment of headaches.
-Other features include the nationwide expert search, a media library with many information videos, direct access to the current international headache classification, live chats with experts and the nationwide digital self-help community Headbook.
-A version optimized for use by children is also included.
+A personalized chronification test helps analyze factors that cause or worsen headaches.
+The migraine app also calculates the optimal time for treating headache attacks and supports the treating physician throughout the course of therapy.
+The included TK headache coaching provides comprehensive information on headache causes and treatment.
+Other features include a nationwide expert search, a media library with numerous informational videos, direct access to the current international headache classification, live chats with experts, and the nationwide digital self-help community Headbook.
+A version optimized for children is also included.

 background